BIA – Bureau of Indian Affairs

 USDA NRCS.
 2023c.
 More Than 80 Years Helping People Help the Land: A Brief History of NRCS. https://www.nrcs.usda.gov/about/history/brief-history-nrcs.

 This article provides a brief history of USDA NRCS from its beginnings as the SES, its transformation into the SCS, and its current form, the USDA NRCS.
 For more than 80 years, the USDA NRCS has been a pioneer in conservation, working with landowners, local and state governments, and other federal agencies to maintain healthy and productive working landscapes.

-This web page provides the organizational structure of the NRCS starting at the national level, then covering state offices, service centers, and national centers.
+This web page provides the leadership structure of the NRCS starting at the national level, including the chief, associate chief, regional conservationists, and deputy chiefs.

 This site describes the USDA NRCS’s conservation programs that help land managers reduce soil erosion, enhance water supplies, improve water quality, increase wildlife habitat, and reduce damage caused by floods and other natural disasters.

 USACE.
 2019a.
 Brief History of the Corps. https://www.usace.army.mil/About/History/Brief-History-of-the-Corps/.

 This web-based publication summarizes the history of the USACE from its formation by the Continental Congress in 1775 through present day.
 Congress’s goal was for the agency to contribute to both military and civilian projects.
 This web page provides a concise history of the USACE and notes key functions of the agency in the 1900s.

 USACE.
 2019b.
 Civil Works. https://www.usace.army.mil/Missions/Civil-Works/.